ltraveler/idena-sibling/README.md

 To generate a Privacy Enhanced Mail (PEM) file, you typically need to concatenate the two files using the following command inside the folder that contains the crt and key files:<br>`cat server.crt server.key > domain_pem`

 After creating your final PEM file called `domain_pem`, you would need to copy it (overwrite the existed one) to the `./idena-sibling/node/` folder of the repository and encrypt it using the command `ansible-vault encrypt domain_pem`.<br>If you want to change the contents of your certificate vault storage in the future, you can use the command `ansible-vault edit domain_pem`.

+### 📜&nbsp; Generate and Install a Let's Encrypt SSL Certificate:

+Apart from using your own SSL certificate, the certificate can be issued by the Let's Encrypt provider by setting the value of the `letsencrypt` variable to `yes`.
+In that case, please ensure that the A record of your shared node domain has been correctly set to the IP address of the droplet that you are using to install your shared node.
+If everything has been set correctly, you will end up with a fully configured shared node, including a special crontask to automatically update your Let's Encrypt SSL certificate before it expires.

+### 📢&nbsp; Public Variables Configuration

+The playbook has been configured to change all parameters from configuration files of idena-go and idena-node-proxy applications.
+You could have a look at `idena-sibling/group_vars/main/vars` file.
+Hovewer I will put your attention on the most important variables that with great probability you would like to change:

+`idena_go_ver: "1.0.3"` You need to set the latest version of the [Idena-go](https://github.com/idena-network/idena-go/releases) repository.
+`sshd_PasswordAuthentication: "no"` By setting this variable, you can choose to use or avoid using an SSH password to authenticate to your server.
+Please be careful when setting the value to `no`, as if you lose your private key, you won't be able to authenticate yourself in the droplet.
+`letsencrypt: "yes"` Choosing between Let's Encrypt SSL Certificate and your own SSL certificate that would be imported from `./node/domain_pem` file.

 ### 🎯&nbsp; Hosts configuration